mrice/license-check/README.md

 Is this it?
 ---------------
 **Absolutely not!** This is just a rough beginning.
 Stay tuned by signing up my [complykit.org mailing list](http://complykit.org).
-For more about what's on deck, see my [backlog](https://github.com/mrice/license-check/backlog.md).
+For more about what's on deck, see my [backlog](https://github.com/mrice/license-check/wiki/Backlog).

 Trust me, I'm a lawyer.
 ---------------
 I hope you'll contact me with any questions or issues (or use the github issue tracker).
-I **desperately** hope you'll give me some feedback, good or bad.
+I really (really!) hope you'll give me some feedback, good or bad.
 And yes, I really am a lawyer (licensed in Washington State and probably California very soon).
 Obvious disclaimer: the purpose of this tool is not to give you legal advice, duh.